PSS

 A shopping to booking flow via Amadeus Altéa NDC.
 Source: Amadeus

-SabreSonic Customer Sales & Service (CSS)
+SabreSonic Customer Sales and Service (CSS)

 Key clients: large full-service airlines — Aeroméxico, Aeroflot, Alaska Airlines, American Airlines, Ethiopian Airlines, LATAM Airlines, Vietnam Airlines; large low-cost airlines — JetBlue, Volaris, WestJet.